dartmouth-cs52-21S/platform-api-snow-kang/README.md

 - Added Error Reducer along with Auth Reducer to display toast notifications upon exceptions
 - Live preview of markdown editing
 - Comments section only allowed if logged in
-- Added mobile compatibility (functional in all screen sizes)
+- Added mobile compatibility and a lot of more styling!
+Fixed a lot of edge cases such as super long data entries, oversized gifs, etc (functional in all screen sizes)
 - Incorporated all the suggestions Jordan, the TA who graded my Lab4, gave (removing \<br/\>'s, connected errors to redux state, adding a clear error to handle toasts, creating more components to further modularize my code)

 ## Screenshots